 Our Commitment to Safeguarding

-Westover Green Primary School and the Clevedon Learning Trust are committed to safeguarding and promoting the welfare of the children and young people and expects all staff and volunteers to share this commitment.
+Westover Green Primary School and Autism Centre and the Futura Learning Partnership are committed to safeguarding and promoting the welfare of the children and young people and expects all staff and volunteers to share this commitment.

 This is ensured through five key elements: